yeoman/yeoman.io/app/_posts/blog/2016-12-17-hello-generator-1.0.md

 Previously the `yeoman-generator` package would expose a lot of unrelated functions.

-It now only export the core `Generator` class:
+It now only exports the core `Generator` class:

 ```js
 const Generator = require('yeoman-generator');